platformbuilds/mirador-core/deployments/chart/README.md

     enabled: true
     # secretName defaults to <release>-valkey, passwordKey defaults to valkey-password

-# The chart will set REDIS_PASSWORD from that Secret automatically.
+  # The chart will set VALKEY_PASSWORD from that Secret automatically.
 ```

 To manage app credentials in a single Secret created by this chart, set `secrets.create: true` and fill `LDAP_PASSWORD`, `SMTP_PASSWORD`, `REDIS_PASSWORD`, `VM_PASSWORD`.